 The Meeting House, built in 1688, shows the symmetry and simplicity typical of Quaker buildings.
 The simple wooden benches face inwards and the feet of worshippers rest on a plain brick floor which is laid on bare earth.
 Penn, Ellwood and the Penningtons would have prayed and meditated here.
 In the gallery are framed letters, prints and documents relating to early Quaker history.
 The entrance lobby has the original fireplace formerly used by the resident caretaker.
 [The meeting house was severely damaged by fire in 2005, but has now been rebuilt.
 Some of the original features described here may have been lost.]

-A short walk through the graveyard brings us to the Mayflower Barn.
+A short walk through the burial ground brings us to the Mayflower Barn.
 There is a strong tradition that the timbers in the roof were taken from the ship that carried the Pilgrim Fathers to America.
 The Mayflower was broken up in 1624 and there is evidence that the barn was built within a few years of that date.
 Research by Dr Rendel Harris early in the twentieth century confirmed that the beams were definitely from a ship and that a central beam had cracked and been repaired - consistent with events during that historic voyage.
 Letters carved roughly on another beam could, it was suggested, be all that is left of "Mayflower, Harwich".

 The topmost building on the site is Old Jordans, originally a farmhouse.
 Its origins predate the other buildings by several hundred years.
 It was used by Quakers before the construction of the Meeting House and was certainly visited by George Fox in 1673.
 In the reception area is a large oil painting showing William Penn meeting his future wife Gulielma.
 In the dining room is an old elm door reckoned to be from a ship's cabin.
 It is strengthened with oak batons, carved with a floral pattern.
 Could this be hawthorn or "Mayflower", and the door another link with the Pilgrim Fathers' famous vessel?
 [These features relate to the building in its former role as a Quaker conference centre.
 It is not known how much has been changed under redevelopment.]